Man…If you ever have been stuck bass fishing muddy water, then this article is for you.

 In our situation, we used a large spinnerbait with firetiger pattern and the skirt’s bright colors and the big thumping blade perfectly fit the bill.

-If you think about it… those bass can’t really see, so they have to detect movement from their lateral line, meaning they have to feel it.
+If you think about it… those bass can’t really see too well in that muddy water, so they have to detect movement from their lateral line, meaning they have to feel it.

 You won’t get more bites when you use scent, however, you’ll get the bass to bite and hold on longer… which gives you an extra second or two to set the hook!